-Irenaeus of Lyons stated9 that a key aspect of Christ's reconciliation is that He had the same flesh as ours.
+Irenaeus of Lyons stated23 that a key aspect of Christ's reconciliation is that He had the same flesh as ours.
 If this was not the case, the reconciliation would not have been possible.
 In every Epistle, Paul plainly testifies that we have been saved through Christ's flesh and blood.

 "If anyone alleges that the flesh of the Lord was different from ours, because it did not commit sin, while we, on the other hand, are sinners, he says what is the fact.
 But if he pretends that the Lord possessed another substance of flesh, the sayings respecting reconciliation will not agree.
 For that thing is reconciled which had formerly been in enmity.
 Now, if the Lord had taken flesh from another substance, He would not, by so doing, have reconciled that one to God which had become enemies through transgression.
 But now, by means of communion with Himself, the Lord has reconciled man to God the Father, in reconciling us to Himself by the body of His own flesh, and redeeming us by His own blood.
 'In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace' (Ephesians 1:7).
-Again, he says, 'You who once were far off have been brought near by the blood of Christ' (Ephesians 2:13).
-And again, 'Having abolished in His flesh the enmity, that is, the Law of commandments contained in ordinances' (Ephesians 2:15).
-In every Epistle Paul plainly testifies, that through the flesh of our Lord, and through His blood, we have been saved."
+Again, he says, 'You who once were far off have been brought near by the blood of Christ' (Ephesians

-8 John Chrysostom, Homilies on Ephesians, V, vv.
+22 John Chrysostom, Homilies on Ephesians, V, vv.
 13-15.

-9 Irenaeus, Against Heresies, V, xiv, 3.
+23 Irenaeus, Against Heresies, V, xiv, 3.